 There are many who analyze dreams identified by a Google search but I cannot vouch for their authenticity.
 The following are well respected nation/international dream leaders I have interviewed (see interviews below) and who offer dream analysis as part of their services.

-http://holisticcancerfoundation.com/interviews-mental-spiritual-aspects/ –Interview on this website under dreams—Cynthia Richmond
+https://holisticcancerfoundation.com/interviews-mental-spiritual-aspects/ –Interview on this website under dreams—Cynthia Richmond

-Cynthia Richmond is a board certified behavioural scientist who has over 20 years interpreting over 55,000 dreams, has written two major books on dreams, appeared on many of the major television and radio show such as Dr Oz, Oprah, the Doctors, the Today Show and many others, written in the Huffington Post, Ladies Home Journal, Cosmopolitan and others, She has also appeared in major newspapers such as the Los Angeles Times and the Arizona Republic,
+Cynthia Richmond is a board certified behavioral scientist who has over 20 years interpreting over 55,000 dreams, has written two major books on dreams, appeared on many of the major television and radio show such as Dr Oz, Oprah, the Doctors, the Today Show and many others, written in the Huffington Post, Ladies Home Journal, Cosmopolitan and others, She has also appeared in major newspapers such as the Los Angeles Times and the Arizona Republic,

 Dr Michael Lennox

-http://holisticcancerfoundation.com/interviews-mental-spiritual-aspects/ —Interview on this website-under dreams—Dr Michael Lennox
+https://holisticcancerfoundation.com/interviews-mental-spiritual-aspects/ —Interview on this website-under dreams—Dr Michael Lennox

 Dr Michael Lennox has over 20 years-experience interpreting dreams for thousands of people.
 He has a doctorate in psychology and can be heard on various radio shows nationally, seen on many television shows and in print media on a regular basis.
 He travels frequently to lecture and lead workshops, and currently lives and conducts a private practice in Los Angeles.